-INTRO ORGANIC CHEM/BIOCHEM
+INTRO ORGANIC CHEM/BIOCHEM CHEM 111 S

 An exploration of chemistry with special emphasis on concepts relevant to biological chemistry and the health sciences.
 CHEM 111 S explores the relationships between the structure of organic compounds and their physical and chemical properties, then continues with an overview of concepts in biological chemistry, including the structure and metabolism of carbohydrates, proteins, lipids, and nucleic acids.
 Additional topics may be explored based on student interest.
 Laboratory experiments serve to clarify and build upon lecture concepts while emphasizing laboratory techniques and safety.
 This course is not a prerequisite for any other chemistry course at Edgewood College.
-Prerequisites: Grade of "C" or better in CHEM 110 or CHEM 120; placement into ENG 110; placement into MATH 101 or equivalent proficiency in problem-solving.
+Prerequisites: Grade of "C" or better in CHEM 110 or CHEM 120; placement into or completion of ENG 110; placement into or completion of MATH 101 or equivalent proficiency in problemsolving.

-CHEM 115 ES

-CHEMISTRY OF ENERGY SOURCES & SOC
+CHEM 115 ES CHEMISTRY OF ENERGY SOURCES & SOC

 The general goal of this course is to explore the chemistry, technology, politics, economics, and environmental impacts of hydrocarbon, nuclear, and electrochemical energies.
 A foundation in the areas of nuclear chemistry, hydrocarbon chemistry, and electrochemistry will be provided.
-The course will also investigate new innovations with respect to any type of energy.
-This course will have a significant writing portion, which will include both position and exploration papers.
-Prerequisites: CHEM 106, CHEM 110 or CHEM 120.
+To support this foundation, the students will be instructed in the topics of atomic structure, chemical bonding, and simple chemical reactions.
+Prerequisites: Completion of W cornerstone or placement into ENG 110; completion of M cornerstone or placement into MATH 101; grade of C or better in CHEM 110 or completion of CHEM 120.